technowizardbob/filecrypt/README.md

 ## ChangeLog

-I (Robert...) made minnor changes/Tweaks to this program, here they are:
+I (Bob...) made minnor changes/Tweaks to this program, here they are:
 1) To allow for a key file.
 2) To remove folder path info in TAR arachives (as it did not decode 100% of the time for me and was not how I wanted the folders to output anyways).